Chapter Introduction

 Tip

 The focus of this chapter is to help readers understand the implementation principles, advantages, disadvantages, and limitations of each data structure.
-The provided Java/C++/Golang/Python/JavaScript code implementations ensure correctness and readability.
+The provided code implementations in Java/C++/Golang/Python/JavaScript ensure correctness and readability.

-Advanced optimizations and best practices at the programming language level are beyond the scope of this site's teachings.
-For a deeper understanding, you can refer to the standard libraries of the respective programming languages.
+Extreme optimization and best practices at the programming language level are not within the scope of this site's teaching.
+If you seek a deeper understanding, you can refer to the standard libraries of the corresponding programming language.

-Of course, the multi-language code I provide may contain minor errors.
-Your feedback and corrections are welcome to help us progress together!
+Of course, the multi-language code I provide may inevitably contain minor errors.
+Feedback and corrections are welcome so that we can make progress together!